ShanKothari/ShanKothari.github.io/publications.md

 ## Published or in press

+A. Antonelli, (__S.
+Kothari among 400+ authors).
+State of the World’s Plants and Fungi 2026.
+Royal Botanic Gardens, Kew. (in press)

 R. Esteban, B. Demmig-Adams, W. Adams III, and __S.
 Kothari__.
 Forests in Sunlight: How Energy Flows into and Is Used Within the Plant. (accepted for the edited volume *Following Photons Through Forests: A Radiation Ecology*)

 J. Cavender-Bares, D. White (__S.
 Kothari__ among 25+ alphabetical authors).
 [Next-generation specimen digitization: capturing reflectance spectra from the world’s herbaria for modeling plant biology across time, space, and taxa.](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.70645) *New Phytologist* (early view). [*EcoEvoRxiv* version]((https://ecoevorxiv.org/repository/view/9230/))